Art Club

 The LEGO Robotics Club offers 4th and 5th grade students the opportunity to explore and learn new skills, such as building and programming robots using LEGO Mindstorms kits, while enjoying the fun and creativity of working with LEGOs.
 Along the way, they learn how to brainstorm ideas, problem solve and work as a team.
 The club also introduces skills students can go on to use in community-based FIRST LEGO League and SeaPerch activities.

-The elementary 5th grade chorus members perform a musical in mid March every year.
-This requires 10 weeks of practice three days a week after school.
-Students audition and are selected based on their singing and acting auditions.
-Being part of a musical requires team work and dedication but the pride and joy in the production makes it all worth it!
+The elementary 5th/6th grade students perform a drama production each spring, for which students audition.
+Being part of a drama production requires teamwork and dedication but the pride and joy in the production makes it all worth it!

 Odyssey of the Mind